 "Will serve as a clear and powerful introduction to an important set of ideas."
 Journal of Social Policy

-Rosamund Sutherland is Professor of Education at the Graduate School of Education, the University of Bristol.
-Her research has been concerned with teaching and learning with ICT, young people’s use of digital technologies outside school, and mathematics education.
-She has led a wide range of research projects funded by the ESRC, and collaborated with colleagues in Latin America, Europe and Africa.
-In this book she brings together the previous strands of her research, with a particular focus on social justice.
+Rosamund Sutherland (1947-2019) was Professor of Education at the Graduate School of Education, the University of Bristol.
+Her research was concerned with teaching and learning with ICT, young people’s use of digital technologies outside school, and mathematics education.
+She led a wide range of research projects funded by the ESRC, and collaborated with colleagues in Latin America, Europe and Africa.
+In this book she brought together the previous strands of her research, with a particular focus on social justice.

 An unfolding story;